Fresh paint: Inside Colossal's Painter Apprentice Program

 To close the interviews, we asked the apprentices to reflect on their journeys and share any final thoughts.
 Brandon Jenkins shared that, “ If you want to grow as an artist and like to work hard, then this is the perfect place.”
 We got the stunning statement from Jason Juarbe, “I feel like I leveled up in life,” which is a joy to hear.
 But it feels most appropriate to conclude our story with this from Michael Garcia: “Where’s the next wall?”

-If you’re interested in applying for a role at Colossal, see postings here or email [email protected]
+Interviews have been edited for clarity and brevity.
+If you're interested in applying for a role at Colossal, see postings here.